 What Makes an Electronic Will Self-Proved

-A self-proved will simplifies probate because the court can accept it without tracking down witnesses to confirm the signing.
-For electronic wills, Arizona adds three requirements on top of the standard self-proving rules under A.R.S.
-14-2504.
+A self-proved will simplifies probate.
+The court can accept it without tracking down witnesses to confirm the signing.
+This can save families time and expense.
+Under Arizona law, three extra requirements apply on top of the standard self-proving rules.

 In addition to the requirements of section 14-2504, to be self-proved, an electronic will must meet all of the following requirements: 1.
 Contain the electronic signature and electronic seal of a notary public placed on the will in accordance with applicable law.
 2. Designate a qualified custodian to maintain custody of the electronic will.
 3. Before being offered for probate or being reduced to a certified paper original, be under the exclusive control of a qualified custodian at all times.